aws/aws-eks-best-practices/content/networking/docs/pd.md

 To avoid fragmentation and have sufficient contiguous space for creating prefixes, you may use VPC Subnet CIDR reservations to reserve IP space within a subnet for exclusive use by prefixes.
 Once you create a reservation, the VPC CNI plugin will call EC2 APIs to assign prefixes that are automatically allocated from the reserved space.

 It is recommended to create a new subnet, reserve space for prefixes, and enable prefix assignment with VPC CNI for worker nodes running in that subnet.
 If the new subnet is dedicated only to pods running in your EKS cluster with VPC CNI prefix assignment enabled, then you can skip the prefix reservation step.

+> **_Attention:_** Please consider updating to the most recent version of VPC CNI if you are experiencing troubles with VPC CNI (v1.9.0) retrying continually due to the unavailability of prefixes in severely fragmented subnets.

 ### VPC CNI Upgrade/Downgrade Behavior